tiny-engines-code/tiny-engines-docs/sendgrid-service/testing/003-integration-testing-overview.md

-# integration testing

 The goal of integration testing is to test more of the overall functionality of the solution.
-Unlike unit testing, our goal is to verify that the "units" of the solutino work together to meet a business requirement
+Unlike unit testing, our goal is to verify that the "units" of the solution work **together** to meet a business requirement

-The environment
+---

+#### Approach

 For integration testing we are using
 * Wiremock to mock the SendGrid API
 * This allows all of our code to be testing as a single unit